What is Acupuncture?

 While acupuncture is often associated with pain control, it has a much broader application.
 Acupuncture can be effective as the only treatment used, or as the support or adjunct to other treatment forms in many medical disorders.

-Acupuncture is particularly useful in resolving physical problems related to tension and stress and emotional conditions.
+Acupuncture may assist with tension and stress and emotional conditions.

 During the treatment you will need to uncover the areas which will be worked on and will be asked to lie down, either face-up, face-down or side, depending on where the needless are inserted.
 The acupuncturist will use single-use disposable sterile needles.
 As each needle is inserted you should feel them as a slight pinch, but initially without pain.
 However, when the needle reaches the right depth there should be a deep aching or slight electric sensation either around the needle or travelling along the body.
 Sometimes the needles are heated or stimulated with electricity after insertion.
 Once inserted, the needles will remain there for several minutes.